roymartinezblanco/Kubernetes-Reverse-Proxy-Deployment/README.md

 # Project

-This Project is a test that I to share my experience creating a Kubernetes Cluster with 2 apps that talk to each other.
+This Project is a test project that I to share my experience creating a Kubernetes Cluster with 2 apps that talk to each other.

 Goal: Create an application that will be fronted by a Proxy Server that will act as a load balancer for the app servers.
 Because I'll be  creating the infrastructure on Kubernetes.
 This means that we will have 2 types of service, 1 for the proxy and another for app servers.